 - Reductions and right-sizing: Eliminating unnecessary electrical load to our network by removing obsolete assets and reducing capacity commensurate with the customer demand for services through a given technology or platform.

 - Optimization: Incorporating energy-efficient network equipment, products, methods and practices into building and network infrastructure and monitoring the holistic operation and energy performance of buildings and network systems to identify and address energy-impacting maintenance deficiencies and opportunities.

-- 2022 data is estimated; final values will be available in Q2 2023.
-Data (2018–2022) is inclusive of all AT&T operations (U.S. and international).
+- Data (2018–2022) is rounded and inclusive of all AT&T operations (U.S. and international).
 Starting in 2022, data does not include DIRECTV, Vrio, Xandr or WarnerMedia.
 Note: In July 2021, we completed a transaction with TPG Capital involving our North America video business—including DIRECTV, AT&T TV and U-verse—to form a new company called DIRECTV.
 In November 2021, we completed the sale of our Latin America video operations, Vrio, to Grupo Werthein.
 In April 2022, we completed a transaction to combine our WarnerMedia segment, subject to certain exceptions, with a subsidiary of Discovery Inc. In June 2022, we completed the sale of the programmatic advertising marketplace of Xandr Inc. to Microsoft.

 - Electricity is a subset of total energy.
-Electrical energy represents approximately 82% of AT&T's total energy consumption globally.
+Electrical energy represents approximately 82.7% of total AT&T energy consumption globally.
 Other forms of energy include steam, chilled water and all types of fuel use.